The Importance of Foraging Sustainably

 If you only need one part of a plant, take care not to harm the rest of it.
 For example, if you only need the leaves of a plant, keep the roots in tack.
 Or, if you are collecting pine resin, look for trees that are already damaged instead of damaging them yourself.

-It’s also good to be careful that you aren’t treading on fragile ecosystems.
+Be careful that you aren’t treading on fragile ecosystems.
 When possible, stick to trails and wander off only where it is permitted and when you need to.

 Lastly, be sure to check the status of the plant you are harvesting and your local laws.
 While a certain plant may not be rare in one area, it could be in another.
 Never pick threatened or endangered species and never pick from protected areas.